Sign up to receive beautynews, product samples, couponsand more.

 In addition to knowing how to use a makeup blender, picking the right ones to add to your makeup bag is just as important.
 The L’Oréal Paris Infallible Blend Artist Foundation Blender has rounded edges that help make face makeup application effortless.
 Made with a plush material and featuring an easy-to-grip shape, your foundation routine is about to get a whole lot easier.
 Pair it with L’Oréal Paris Infallible Total Cover Foundation for long-lasting coverage with a lightweight finish.

-The importance of cleaning your makeup blenders cannot be stressed enough.
-Just like makeup brushes, dirty makeup blenders can cause wreak havoc on your complexion.
+We touched on this a bit earlier but the importance of cleaning your makeup blenders cannot be stressed enough.
+Just like makeup brushes, dirty makeup blenders can wreak havoc on your complexion.
 Dirty makeup blenders will also have a negative impact on your makeup application.
 When your makeup blender is already full of product, it won’t pick up new pigments nearly as well.
 Further, cleaning your makeup blenders (and your makeup brushes while you’re at it) will help them last longer and save you some money in the long run.

 To clean your makeup blender, squeeze it repeatedly under running water until nice and damp.
-Put 1-2 pumps of makeup brush cleanser onto the blender, working it in with your fingers.
+Put one to two pumps of makeup brush cleanser onto the blender (a gentle facial cleanser will also work) and massage it into the sponge with your fingers.
 Squeeze your makeup blender under running water again until all the soap is out, then let it air dry.

-Next: 17 Makeup Hacks Every Woman Should Know How to Do
+Want more makeup hacks?
+Check out our article, 17 Makeup Hacks Every Woman Should Know How to Do.